Ulysse Ellian

-Ulysse Ellian (born 17 September 1988) is an Afghan-born Dutch lawyer and politician.
+Ulysse Ellian (born 17 September 1988) is a Dutch lawyer and politician.
 He has been a member of the House of Representatives since the 2021 general election on behalf of the conservative-liberal People's Party for Freedom and Democracy (VVD).
-Ellian also served as a municipal councilor in Almere in the years 2018–21.
+Ellian also served as a municipal councilor in Almere between 2018 and 2021.

 Early life and legal career

 He was born in 1988 in the Afghan capital Kabul as the son of Afshin Ellian, an Iranian law professor, poet, and critic of political Islam.
 His father had fled the Iranian regime and had met Ellian's mother in Afghanistan.
 His family came to the Netherlands in 1989, and Ellian grew up with his younger sister in Tilburg and Almere.
 He studied legal theory at the Vrije Universiteit Amsterdam and became a teacher and researcher specialized in private law at the university after his graduation in 2011.
 Ellian also started working as a lawyer, and he served as a staff member of the parliamentary inquiry into the failed high-speed rail service Fyra between 2013 and 2015.